nanlabs/devops-reference/README.md

 > Here we provide examples of how to implement A/B testing using different technologies.

 - [AWS CloudWatch Evidently](./examples/services/aws-cloudwatch-evidently/) - A complete analysis of the service and a Proof of Concept on how to integrate it with a Node.js application.
+- [Feature flags Post](https://www.atlassian.com/continuous-delivery/principles/feature-flags): How to progressively expose your features with feature flags by IAN BUCHANNAN.

 ### Shell Scripting and Utilities